mxstuff/autodiscover/README.md

-# autodiscover
+# Outlook Autodiscovery
-All about Outlook Autodiscover
+All about Outlook Autodiscovery